 Next, enter policy information.
 PCC EHR will search for a matching insurance plan as you type.

 Autofill Subscriber Information: PCC EHR will attempt to fill in the appropriate account information for the policy, based on the patient’s bill payer account.
-Or, for a Medicaid-type plan, PCC EHR will automatically fill in the patient’s information.
-You can review and change the policy information before you save.
-Also, if a sibling already has the policy you are entering, you can optionally autofill policy information from their plan.
+By default, PCC enters “Child” in the “Patient Relationship to Subscriber” field for a policy.
+For a Medicaid-type plan, PCC EHR will automatically fill in the patient’s information.
+You can review and change the policy information, including the Patient Relationship to Subscriber, before you save.
+If a sibling already has the policy you are entering, you can optionally autofill policy information from their plan.

 Remember to enter a Start Date and add an End Date, when appropriate.
 PCC knows to bill insurance plans based on these dates and the patient’s dates of service.